mcbookshelf/bookshelf/examples/paintbrush.md

 The `mix_type` function uses a mapping registry to determine how blocks are transformed.
 Bookshelf provides two built-in registries:
 - `bs.colors`: This registry is used to transform blocks based on color properties.
 For example, if the held item is a colored block, it will attempt to apply the color transformation to the targeted block.
 - `bs.shapes`: This registry is used to transform blocks based on their shape.
-For instance, if the held block is an oak plank, and the targeted block is a birch stair, this registry would map the oak plank to a corresponding block shape like oak stairs.
+For instance, if the held block is an oak planks, and the targeted block is a birch stairs, this registry would map the oak plank to a corresponding block shape like oak stairs.
 This is ideal for transforming between blocks that have a similar structural shape.

 These registries allow for more specific control over how block transformations occur.
 In this example we'll use `bs.shapes`.
 To set up the transformation, we specify the `mapping_registry` and store the block `type` from the player's offhand into an arbitrary storage.